SEC Bracket 2014 & SEC Tournament Predictions

 2014 SEC tournament dates: March 12th-16th, 2014

-In our most recent calculations, we project Kentucky as the most likely winner of the 2014 SEC Tournament.
-The second most likely team to top the SEC bracket is Florida.
+In our most recent calculations, we project Florida as the most likely winner of the 2014 SEC Tournament.
+The second most likely team to top the SEC bracket is Kentucky.

 NOTE: We use the structure below to calculate home advantage: